Skip to main content

 Zinc contributes to normal fatty acid metabolism.

-Zinc contributes to normal vitamin A metabolism.
+Zink contributes to normal Vitamin-A-metabolism.

 Zinc contributes to normal protein synthesis.